-- (a) Each Operator shall maintain all reports of suspected Gas odors or potential leaks, including audio recordings of phone calls. - (b) Each Operator shall offer training at least once each calendar year, but at intervals not exceeding 15 months, to each fire department having responsibilities in the area where the Operator's Pipeline Facilities are located.
-This offer of training shall inform fire departments of the following:
+(a) Each Operator shall maintain all reports of suspected Gas odors or potential leaks, including audio Recordings of telephone calls.

-- (1) not operating any belowground valves; - (2) the hazards involved with extinguishing Gas fed fires; and - (3) not going into unoccupied buildings with leaking Gas inside. - (c) In towns containing Pipeline Facilities operated by more than one Operator, the training shall be coordinated jointly.
+- (b) Each Operator shall offer training at least once each calendar year, but at intervals not exceeding 15 months, to each fire department having responsibilities in the area where the Operator's Pipeline Facilities are located.
+This offer of training shall inform fire departments of the following: - (1) not operating any below-ground valves; - (2) the hazards involved with extinguishing Gas fed fires; and - (3) not going into unoccupied buildings with leaking Gas inside. - (c) In towns containing Pipeline Facilities operated by more than one Operator, the training shall be coordinated jointly between such Operators.